secureblue/secureblue/README.md

 secureblue applies hardening with the following goals in mind:

 - Increase defenses against the exploitation of both known and unknown vulnerabilities.
-- Avoid sacrificing usability for most use cases where possible
+- Avoid sacrificing usability for most use cases where possible.

 The following are not in scope:
 - Anything that sacrifices security for "privacy".
 Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
 This is especially true when at odds with improving security.